-Race discrimination occurs when an employer treats an applicant or employee differently or unfavorably because he or she is of a certain race or because of any personal characteristics associated with that race, such as hair texture, skin color, or certain facial features.
+Race discrimination occurs when an applicant or employee is treated differently or unfavorably because he or she is of a certain race or because of any personal characteristics associated with that race, such as hair texture, skin color, or certain facial features.
 Multiracial is also a possible basis for race discrimination.

-Color discrimination occurs when an employer treats an applicant or employee differently or unfavorably because of his or her skin color complexion.
+Color discrimination occurs when an applicant or employee is treated differently or unfavorably because of his or her skin color complexion.

 The discrimination can include hiring, firing, promotions, job assignments, layoffs, training, fringe benefits, pay, and any other term or condition of employment, as well as offensive or derogatory comments, racial slurs, or comments relating to stereotypes and assumptions about the abilities, traits, or the performance of individuals of certain racial groups.

-Race and color discrimination can occur when the victim and the person who inflicted the discrimination are the same race or color.
+Race and color discrimination can occur when the victim and the offending person are the same race or color.

 Individuals of all races and colors are protected from race and color discrimination, respectively, not just those individuals who are members of a racial minority.